jphmrst/PLC/src/plc/fp/Functional.lagda.md

 The two both have type `ℕ → ℕ → ℕ`, and return the same result for any two argments.

+We can also write multiple patterns inside a lambda expression, just as we can with multiple function clauses.
+The general form of a lambda expressions is

+    λ{ P₁ → N₁; ⋯ ; Pₙ → Nₙ }

+This expression is equivalent to a function `f` defined by the equations

+    f P₁ = N₁
+    ⋯
+    f Pₙ = Nₙ

+where the `Pₙ` are patterns (left-hand sides of an equation) and the `Nₙ` are expressions (right-hand side of an equation).

+In the case that there is one equation and the pattern is a variable, we may also use the syntax

+    λ x → N

+or

+    λ (x : A) → N

+both of which are equivalent to `λ{x → N}`.
+The latter allows one to specify the domain of the function.

+Often using an anonymous lambda expression is more convenient than using a named function: it avoids a lengthy type declaration; and the definition appears exactly where the function is used, so there is no need for the writer to remember to declare it in advance, or for the reader to search for the definition in the code.

 #### Exercise `filterEvenGt7` (starting) {#filterEvenGt7}

 Use `filter` to write a function `filterEvenGt7` that takes a list